Growing up in North Idaho, we never imagined that one day we’d observe Veterans Day in Switzerland.

 Why does Switzerland have compulsory military service?

-For me, understanding this relationship required viewing it in a historical context.
+For me, understanding Switzerland’s neutrality during WWII required viewing it in a historical context.

 Switzerland has a long history of neutrality, but more accurately, armed neutrality.
 I really never thought too much about what that meant until we moved here.
 I just always assumed neutrality meant a country simply did not participate in global conflicts, which I suppose in hindsight was a bit naïve.

 More accurately, declaring armed neutrality precludes a country from showing preference or deference – at least in theory – to any members engaged in conflict.
 It doesn’t mean they don’t play a role or take action during armed conflict.
-This includes the right to militarily defend one’s country if attacked, despite being politically neutral – hence the need to maintain a military.
-Being neutral means not having enemies, but it also means not having allies, which underscores the need for an army as the sole means of military defense should diplomacy fail.
+This includes the right to militarily defend one’s country if attacked, despite being politically neutral.

 Clearly, the US has a history of military action, but prior to our involvement in both World Wars I and II, the US had also declared and maintained armed neutrality until direct attacks – for example, the bombing of Pearl Harbor – drew us into war.

-The two most common reasons we’ve heard at that it’s because of Switzerland’s “neutrality” and to a lesser extent, that the difficult terrain and mountain ranges prevented occupation.
+The two most common reasons we’ve heard are that it’s because of Switzerland’s “neutrality” and to a lesser extent, that the difficult terrain and mountain ranges prevented occupation.

 Granted, the mountains form a formidable barrier, but it’s hard to believe this would have been sufficient.
 And France and Belgium’s neutrality didn’t dissuade Hitler from invading and occupying those countries.
 What did Hitler have to fear from simply seizing Switzerland as he did other neighboring countries?